MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFRa834962dae07957-Determination-Sources-Income/section-1.861-12T.md

 (4) [Reserved] For further guidance, *see* § 1.861-12(c)(4).

-(d) *Treatment of notes* - (1) *General rule.* Subject to the adjustments and special rules of this paragraph (d) and paragraph (e) of this section, all notes held by a taxpayer are taken into account in the application of the asset method described in § 1.861-9T(g).
+(d) *Treatment of notes*—(1) *General rule.* Subject to the adjustments and special rules of this paragraph (d) and paragraph (e) of this section, all notes held by a taxpayer are taken into account in the application of the asset method described in § 1.861-9T(g).
 However, the notes of an affiliated corporation are subject to special rules set forth in § 1.861-11T(e).
 For purposes of this section, the term “notes” means all interest bearing debt, including debt bearing original issue discount.

 (2) *Characterization of related controlled foreign corporation notes.* For further guidance, see § 1.861-12(d)(2).